 Let me tell you, one day of them and I would not miss them at all.
 While I am all too ready to just take the batch as a loss and run out to Panera for our bagels, hubby wants to eat the batch and try a different recipe.
 More power to him, because I am already dreading breakfast in the morning…

 I did have another success in the kitchen, though.
-I tried the Strawberry Cheesecake Chimichangas that are on www.justataste.com .
+I tried the Strawberry Cheesecake Chimichangas that are from Just a Taste.

 They…are…delicious!
-The batch makes 6…there are only two left 24 hours later.
+The batch makes 6 strawberry cheesecake chimichangas and there are only two left 24 hours later.
 Those probably won’t make it until morning.
 The insides are creamy with just the right amount of sweetness and a crispy outer shell to encase the wonderfulness.
 Then there are the strawberries, that just kind of tie it all together and make everything right in the world.
 They are fairly easy to make.
 I would definitely recommend the candy thermometer, though (or deep-fry thermometer) to get the oil at the right temperature.
 The instructions are straight from the original website.

 Star rating… 5 out of 5